-- This icon shown solid at the bottom right corner of the Gearbox program's window shows you the status of the USB connection to your Line 6 device.
-For TonePort and GuitarPort devices, this icon appears as a little USB plug tip If the TonePort or GuitarPort USB connection is not successfully detected, this icon will be flashing to indicate this problem. - For PODxt, PODxt Live or PODxt Pro devices this icon appears as a little PODxt icon .
-If the PODxt USB connection is not successfully detected (or if the PODxt is powered off), the icon appears with a question mark
+- This icon shown solid at the bottom right corner of the Gearbox program's window shows you the status of the USB connection to your to 6 device.
+For TonePort and GuitarPort devices, this icon appears as a little USB plug tip is not successfully detected, this icon will be flashing to indicate this problem. - For PODxt, PODxt Live or PODxt Pro devices this icon appears as a little PODxt icon icon appears with a question mark

+If the PODxt USB connection is not successfully detected (or if the PODxt is powered off), the